jcs-instructor/mobtimer/epics.md

   <summary>Refactor & Technical</summary>
   <blockquote>

+    - [ ] Try Postman and double-check Postman steps in documentation: [CONTRIBUTING](./mobtimer-backend/CONTRIBUTING.md)
+    - [ ] When deploy, is there a way for it to make a sound and/or other notification when done?
     - [ ] correct anti-pattern?
 Pass business logic into UI (no mobtimer.xxxx) - however, consistent
     - [ ] Use wav file directly instead of base64 encoded file to play pneumatic horn when time expires.
 The file is in the frontend "assets" folder, but not currently used.
 (There are 2 copies of the file, one using the original name